peterjunpark/gpu-cluster-networking/docs/how-to/single-node-config.rst

 Single-node network configuration for AMD Instinct accelerators
 ***************************************************************

-This section explains how to set up a testing environment on a single GPU node and run benchmarks to simulate an AI or HPC workload.
+This section explains how to set up a testing environment on a single accelerator node and run benchmarks to simulate an AI or HPC workload.

 Prerequisites
 =============